-However, let us note that our methods are well adapted for analysis of low energy oscillatory quantum waves.
-It is possible that other approaches should be used to detect quantum chock wave type excitations with large displacements between two parts of the chain (in principle the energy of such type compacton like excitations is not very high and is independent of the lattice size).
-Other methods should be used to analyze such type of excitations.
+In this paper we have applied methods that are well adapted for the analysis of low-energy oscillatory quantum waves.
+It is possible that other approaches should be used to detect quantum-shockwave-type excitations with large displacements between two parts of the chain (in principle, the energy of such a type compacton-like excitations is not very high and is independent of the lattice size).
+One approach allowing us to study the quantum coherence of discrete kink solitons in quasi-one-dimensional ion traps has been very recently pursued in Refs.
+[26,27].
+We expect that the quantum vacuum described in our paper is an essential ingredient of the dynamics in such experimental setups.